Skip to main content

 Casa Systems (Nasdaq: CASA) filed chapter 11 in Delaware in April 2024 and pursued a lender-driven sale process for business lines under cash collateral controls.
 The case confirmed a chapter 11 plan of liquidation in June 2024 following section 363 sale milestones.

-Casa Systems’ 2024 chapter 11 cases in the District of Delaware are a clean example of a lender-supported, accelerated “sell the business lines, then liquidate the remainder” restructuring for a communications infrastructure vendor.
-On April 3, 2024, the company entered chapter 11 and framed the filing as a court-supervised sale process supported by senior secured lenders holding a supermajority of its funded debt in its sale process announcement and a case note.
-Public materials described discrete buyer paths for different parts of the platform: a carve-out acquisition of the Axyom cloud-native 5G core and RAN asset package announced by Lumine Group and a cable business sale process launched with a stalking-horse structure that Vecima described in its stalking-horse announcement.
+Casa Systems filed chapter 11 on April 3, 2024 in the District of Delaware.
+The company framed the filing as a court-supervised sale process supported by senior secured lenders holding a supermajority of its funded debt.
+Sidley Public materials described discrete buyer paths: a carve-out acquisition of the Axyom cloud-native 5G core and RAN assets announced by Lumine Group and a cable business sale with a stalking-horse structure described by Vecima.

 Table: Case Snapshot